-MS.c in Architectural Technology
+MS, Architectural Technology

 Shahid Beheshti University, Tehran